liquity/dev/docs/sdk/lib-base.troveadjustmentparams.md

 Even though all properties are optional, a valid `TroveAdjustmentParams` object must define at least one.

-Defining both `depositCollateral` and `withdrawCollateral`<!-- -->, or both `borrowLUSD` and `repayLUSD` at the same time is disallowed, and will result in a type-checking error.
+Defining both `depositCollateral` and `withdrawCollateral`<!-- -->, or both `borrowXBRL` and `repayXBRL` at the same time is disallowed, and will result in a type-checking error.

 <h2>Properties</h2>